Reviewing the Wireframes and UI

 - Try and read between the lines (if possible)

 - Reply back and:

-- Explain, in a polite manner, why the comment is unusable
+- Explain, in a polite manner, why the comment is not actionable

-- Give a brief tip on how to write a useful comment
+- Give a brief tip on how to write an actionable comment

-- Ask questions to guide the client into giving good information.
+- Ask questions to guide the stakeholder into giving good information.
 For example:

 - Which element exactly are you referring to?
 (In case it’s not clear, poorly positioned comment on Invision)